GSA/search-gov-website/admin-center/display/brand.md

 * As you change each font and color option, the mini search results page in the upper right-hand corner will update to reflect your changes.
 Once you click save, the changes will appear on your live site.
 * Our search results page uses a responsive design to ensure it is optimized for searchers anywhere, anytime, and on any device.
 * We offer results through our Search Results API, if you'd like to create mash-ups or have complete control of the look and feel of your search results pages.
 See a [feature comparison]({{ site.baseurl }}/admin-center/display/hosted-vs-api-results.html) of our hosted results page vs. our Results API.
-For detailed information on the Results API, see our documentation on [Open GSA](https://open.gsa.gov/api/searchgov-results/){% external_link %}.
+For detailed information on the Results API, see our documentation on [Open GSA](https://open.gsa.gov/api/searchgov-results/).